ALEHACKsp/RAID-Disk-Status/README.md

 # RAID-Disk-Status
-RAID Disk Status WMIC Script
+RAID Disk Status WMIC Script to spit disk status out to a text file
-Test